adsanderson/gatsby-starter-netlify-cms/src/pages/blog/2019-05-27-path-walking.md

 ---
 ### Intro

-It is possible to model a component to view a directed graph of it's states and the events to transition those states.
+It is possible to model a component as a directed graph, showing the components states and the events to transition those states.
 Giving us a separate explanation of the behaviour of the component to the implementation of it.

-This post is about how we can use that graph to test that the implementation of a component matches the desired behaviour.
+This post is about how we can use that graph to test that an implementation of a component matches the desired behaviour, by walking the graph.

+We will look at how to use [XState](https://xstate.js.org/docs/) and state charts to derive a directed graph.

+Look at the the graph for a component.

+How to walk the graph using (Testing Library)[https://testing-library.com]

+Finally look at what this could mean.

 ### A state chart